-Bison were moved through holding pens in small groups.
+Bison are moved through holding pens in small groups.

-Bison were moved from the holding pens into a circular enclosure called a tub.
-A gate (left) was slowly moved around the tub to herd bison into individual chutes (gray gate in center of photo).
+Bison are moved into a circular enclosure called a tub.
+A gate (left) is slowly moved around the tub to herd bison into individual chutes.

-After each bison was identified, conservation assistant Hilary Haley (front left) relayed key data to the veterinarian and the handlers.
-Preserve assistant Dennis Perkins operated the squeeze chute controls (center).
+After each bison is identified, conservation assistant Hilary Haley (front left) relays key data to the veterinarian and the handlers.

-After just a few minutes in the squeeze chute, the bison were released into the corral.
+After just a few minutes in the squeeze chute, the bison are released into the corral.

-The bison were later released back onto the open prairie, where they are benefitting native plants, birds, insects, and other animals.
+The bison are then released back onto the open prairie, where they are benefiting native plants, birds, insects, and other animals.